hujhax/austin-improv-wiki/Performers/Kayla Lane Freeman.md

 <p>The first live improv show I *saw* was a Harold at UCB when I was interning in NYC in summer 2010.
 I thought it was really groovy and I liked all the organic group game stuff.
 It looked really fun, and I believed it was something I could learn to do and would enjoy.
 But I put it on my "someday" list.</p>

 <p>Then, I came back to Austin a few months later.
-I went to a [[Pgraph]] show with my friend who had free tickets because she was taking an improv class.
+I went to a [[Troupes/Pgraph]] show with my friend who had free tickets because she was taking an improv class.
 The show stuck in my mind because I'd never seen an improvised narrative, and I certainly had never seen any dramatic improv.
 It was their Eris format and [[Performers/Roy Janik|Roy]]'s character died or disappeared in space or something.
 I hate sci-fi, but I loved that show because it wasn't really about sci-fi at all; it was about people and feelings.</p> </blockquote>

 ## Troupes
 * [[Dance Card]]